Frankel property and Maximum Principle at Infinity for complete minimal hypersurfaces: Introduction

+Many people have proved such Maximum Principles (see \cite{RLanHRos88,LMaz13,WMeeHRos08,ARosHRos10,HRosFSchJSpr13} and references therein), and the most general in ambient dimension three for us was done by L. Mazet \cite{LMaz13}; that we will explain in detail and generalize later for higher ambient dimension.

-A complete orientable stable minimal surface in $\r ^3$ is a flat plane \cite{DoCarCPen79,DFisRSch80,APog81}.
-R. Schoen \cite{RSch83} used this to prove an oriented stable complete minimal surface $\Sigma$ in a complete $3-$manifold $\amb ^3$ of bounded geometry has bounded curvature.
-That is, there exists a constant $\Lambda >0$, depending on $\amb ^3$, such that if $\Sigma $ is as above then here $|A|$ is the norm of the second fundamental form of $\Sigma$.
-Thus, $\Sigma$ has bounded curvature at any point of fixed positive distance from $\partial \Sigma$.
+Understanding stable minimal hypersurfaces is foundational on the subject.
+A complete two-sided stable minimal surface in $\r ^3$ is a flat plane \cite{DoCarCPen79,DFisRSch80,APog81}.
+R. Schoen \cite{RSch83} used this to prove a two-sided stable complete minimal surface $\Sigma$ in a complete $3-$manifold $\amb ^3$ of bounded geometry has bounded curvature, i.e., the sectional curvatures are bounded in absolute value and the injectivity radius has a positive lower bound.
+That is, there exists a constant $\Lambda >0$, depending on $\amb ^3$, such that if $\Sigma $ is as above, then here $|A|$ is the norm of the second fundamental form of $\Sigma$.

 \begin{remark} Schoen's curvature estimate depends also on an upper bound on the covariant derivate of the curvature tensor.
-H. Rosenberg, R. Souam and E. Toubiana \cite{HRosRSouETou10} obtained such a curvature estimate assuming only a bound on the sectional curvature. \end{remark}
+H. Rosenberg, R. Souam and E. Toubiana \cite{HRosRSouETou10} obtained such a curvature estimate assuming only that the $3-$manifold $\amb ^3$ is of bounded geometry. \end{remark}

 These results are, we believe, of the upmost importance for the study of complete minimal surfaces in $3-$manifolds.
-To construct examples we can solve Plateau problems for a compact cycle boundary and pass to the limit as the boundaries tend to infinity.
-The curvature estimates for the Plateau solutions (they are stable) are fundamental to make this work.
-To understand the global geometry of complete minimal surfaces we use stable surfaces to control the asymptotic geometry.
-A Maximum Principle at Infinity for two ends of minimal surfaces depends on the curvature estimates.

-Recently O. Chodosh and C. Li \cite{OChoCLi22} proved that an orientable, complete, stable, minimal hypersurface in $\r ^4$ is a flat ($\r ^3$) hyperplane.
-Then, in joint work with D. Stryker, they proved:
+Recently, O. Chodosh and C. Li \cite{OChoCLi22} proved that an orientable, complete, stable minimal hypersurface in $\r ^4$ is a flat ($\r ^3$) hyperplane (see also \cite{GCatPMasARon22,OChoCLi23,OChoCLiPMinDStr24,HHonZYan24,LMaz24} for alternative proofs and extensions).

-\begin{quote} {\bf Theorem \cite{OChoCLiDStr22}.} {\it Let $\amb ^4$ be a complete Riemannian $4-$manifold of bounded geometry.
-Assume the sectional curvatures of $\amb$ are non-negative and the scalar curvature is strictly positive and away from zero.
-If $\Sigma$ is a two-sided, complete, stable minimal hypersurface in $\amb ^4$ then $\Sigma$ is totally geodesic and the Ricci curvature of the ambient manifold vanishes along $\Sigma$ in the normal direction.} \end{quote}

-An important consequence of the above result is that such a stable minimal hypersurface must be parabolic; this follows from \cite[Theorem 1.2]{OMunJWan22}.